 16. It’s tempting to play with that window shade, but don’t.
 Either open it or close it, and then leave it alone.
 The passenger next to you doesn’t want to keep getting blinded because you’ve flicked the shade up yet again and the sun has smacked right into their eyeballs.

 17. Last but not least, don’t be a diva.
 No matter what your mother, father, boyfriend, husband, etc., might have told you, you’re not better than everyone else and you don’t deserve special treatment.
-Demanding it is not going to give you what you want, and it’s not going to make you any friends on the airplane.
+Demanding it (aside from being atrocious airplane etiquette) is not going to give you what you want, and it’s not going to make you any friends on the airplane.
 Weather delays and other problems affect everyone on the plane, and they all want the problems fixed.
 Griping about them won’t change that, so shut up and sit there and wait like everyone else.